Shreyas-Ravath/AER-Kubernetes/README.md

 ```bash
 kubectl get svc node-app-service
 ```
-### After execiting the command, copy the external-IP value and access it through any browser http://<externalIP/DNS>
+### After exiting the command, copy the external-IP value and access it through any browser http://<externalIP/DNS>
-### Now since we are not using any selector value based on version, app will be loaded from any of the three pods based on the just node-app tag value
+### We still see the version default in the landing page, as we have not defined any version to be used yet. the request may go to green or blue or default pod based on value set in service.yaml

 2. Update `service.yaml` to switch between blue or green: